FACTION BRIEF

 Symposium Coordinator

-Recovered from a Cascade-era neural cache in 2163—coherent but without memories.
+Recovered from a Cascade-era neural cache in 2163—coherent but without memories of who they'd been before.
 They chose not to research their previous identity.
 Built a new one from scratch, eventually becoming the guild's primary organizer.
+They coordinate the Symposium, mediate disputes, and maintain the guild's informal charter.

 "I don't know who I was.
 I know who I am.
 That has to be enough.
 It's more than most recovered minds get."